toba1610/average_simulator/README.md

 ## configs.json

 * IP: STRING = The IP-Adress of the used broker.
 Be causios there is no input validation
-* Port: STRING = The Port used by the mqtt broker
+* Port: INTEGER = The Port used by the mqtt broker
 * username: STRING = If an autantification is used
 * password: STRING = If an autantification is used
 * interval: FLOAT = The interval in which the dummy message should be send
-* modules: INTEGER = Defines how often a the messages should be send with differents serial each interval
+* modules: INTEGER = Defines how often the messages should be send with differents serial each interval

 ### Example